-We will continue using the #creativeHE online community space which now supports and connects a global community of over 600 people.
+We will continue using the #creativeHE online community space which now supports and connects a global community.
 Furthermore, this space will offer additional opportunities for professional development through online discussions, events and courses that are organised through #creativeHE, the Creative Academic and the wider academic community.
 The openly licensed #101creativeideas project will help us collect and share our ideas and the pedagogic innovators project (#pin) to engage in related research activities.

 The institutional contact will coordinate the monthly gathering and a booking system will be in place through CELT at Manchester Metropolitan University.
 If you would like to become a #creativeHE champion in your institution, please get in touch with us.